đ Table of contents

 file in the GitHub repository.
 As a reference, you can take a look how the license is specified in the React projectâs README.md file.

 Deploy the final versions of the backend and frontend applications to the production environment.
-Make sure that the applications work properly in the production environment.
+Make sure that both applications work properly in the production environment.

-Make sure that all project-related documentation, such as project description, data model documentation, architecture documentation and Swagger documentation is up-to-date.
-Also, add a few screenshots of the most important features of the application to the
+Make sure that all project-related documentation, such as project description, data model documentation, developer guide documentation and Swagger documentation is up-to-date.

 Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project.
 Create a new tag called âsprint3â.
 The release title should be âSprint 3â.
 Give a brief description for the release that describes the features implemented during the Sprint.